Asymptotic behavior of periodic solutions in one-parameter families of Li\'{e}nard equations: Introduction and statement of the main result

-In this paper we are concerned with the study on the existence and uniqueness of limit cycles of system \eqref{S1} for all positive values of $\lambda$, and mainly on the asymptotic behavior of such limit cycle for small and large values of $\lambda$.
+In this paper, we shall assume conditions in order to ensure the existence of a unique limit cycle of system \eqref{S1} for all positive values of $\lambda.$ Accordingly, we are mainly concerned with the study on the asymptotic behavior of such limit cycle for small and large values of $\lambda>0$.

 We start exposing our main hypotheses.
-Consider the following auxiliary function
+Consider the auxiliary function

 and assume the following hypotheses:

 \begin{itemize} \item[{\bf (A1)}] $f$ is a $C^2$--function on $\R$ having precisely two zeros, $x_M$ and $x_m$, such that $x_M<0<x_m$ and $f'(x_M)<0<f'(x_m)$.

 \item[\textbf{(A2)}] The straight lines $y=F(x_M)$ and $y=F(x_m)$, passing through the points $A = (x_M,F(x_M))$ and $B = (x_m,F(x_m))$, intersect the graphic of $F$, $\textrm{Gr}(F)=\{(x,F(x));\,x\in \R\},$ at the points $A'\neq A$ and $B'\neq B,$ respectively.